City turns off digital displays of decibel levels after noise complaints spike | CBC News

 Four of the locations — on 124th Street, Victoria Park Road, 99th Street and Fort Road — were outfitted with LED boards that displayed the decibel levels of passing vehicles.

-"We did understand there had been a number of complaints where people were intentionally visiting these sites, particularly on 99th Street, and intentionally making noise to actually cause these displays to be turned [on]," city spokesperson Derek Logan said Friday.
+But the plan seems to have backfired.
+There were so many complaints that the city dimmed one LED board, on 99th Street, within a week of starting the pilot.

+"You can never underestimate human nature I guess.
+But the matter in which this happened and unfortunately how it disturbed the public was certainly a bit more than one would anticipate," said Gary Shimko, who heads the office of traffic safety.

-All four LED display boards have now been shut off, but all eight of the monitoring locations are still actively capturing decibel levels.
+All four LED board have now been dimmed, but all eight of the monitoring locations are still actively capturing decibel levels.

-The Office of Traffic Safety is running the pilot project, and is expected to deliver a report to council in November.
 The pilot has focused on data collection and hasn't involved any enforcement measures.

-"The pilot project will confirm the feasibility of using automated noise detection equipment for the collection and possible prosecution of excessive vehicle noise," the city says on its website.

-"If the equipment proves suitable, and before enforcement can begin, city council would need to approve the necessary bylaw followed by the purchase of equipment and set up of the program."
+Shimko said the boards might still be useful, if noisy drivers face the potential for a ticket.

+"Once you do enforcement, those who are inclined to do that are making a choice to do it and then are taking a risk to be detected," he said.

+Shimko said the data collected so far is very preliminary and must still be analyzed.
+Analysts will comb through the numbers to see how many vehicles, recorded at levels higher than the 85 decibel maximum, were actually ambulances or firetrucks.The average noise level on a roadway is approximately 70 decibels, Shimko said.

 - 124th Street from 118th Avenue to Jasper Avenue